Hybrid Working Policy Guide for Small Businesses

 Common questions about hybrid working policies

 Still have some unanswered lingering questions?
-I’d like to take a moment and address some common concerns when it comes to crafting and implementing hybrid working policies.
+I’d like to take a moment and address some common concerns when it comes to writing and introducing hybrid working policies.

-Employers are obligated to follow UK employment laws, including health and safety regulations, regardless of whether they have employees who come to the office or not.
+Employers are obligated to follow UK employment laws, including health and safety regulations — regardless of whether they have employees who come into the office space or not.
+For further advice on this, read through the Acas guidelines on home and hybrid working policies.

 This one is a pretty common concern.
 Offering hybrid work options involves putting a lot of trust in your team.